Alniarez/SankakuDownloader/README.md

 This Chrome pluggin download and save to favourites any post on https://chan.sankakucomplex.com or https://idol.sankakucomplex.com.

-Require an account.
+Require an account on the site ad logging in.

-You can turn it on and of with a button.
+You can turn it on and of with a button (the download, it will add to favorites anyway probalby should change it...).